Search

 Limitations

-• A field is only populated when the corresponding stage ran: vulnerabilities, scorecard, and eol are present only with --enrich; findings only with --audit; reachability only with --analyze.
+• A field is only populated when the corresponding stage ran: vulnerabilities, remediation, scorecard, and eol are present only with --enrich; findings only with --audit; reachability only with --analyze.

 • An empty vulnerabilities/findings array means nothing was reported under the options you ran with — not a guarantee that the package is safe.
 In particular, reachability tiers are best-effort; a tier: none/unreachable result is a triage signal, not proof of safety (see Reachability).